BestTimesToVisit.com Logo

 Frequently Asked Questions

-What is the best time of year to visit Skopje for pleasant weather and fewer crowds?
+What is the best time of year to visit Skopje?

-Are there any specific local customs or etiquette points I should be aware of when visiting Skopje?
+Are there any local customs or traditions I should be aware of when visiting Skopje?

-Macedonians are generally warm and welcoming, but a few customs are worth noting.
-It's polite to greet people with a handshake, and when invited to someone's home, bringing a small gift like wine or sweets is appreciated.
-Also, be mindful of religious sites; dress modestly when visiting churches or mosques.
+Macedonians are generally warm and welcoming.
+It's customary to greet people with a handshake, and it's polite to accept a rakija (local fruit brandy) if offered – even a small sip is appreciated!
+Also, be mindful of religious sites; dress modestly when visiting churches and monasteries.

-How easy is it to get around Skopje using public transport, and are there any hidden transportation gems?
+How easy is it to get around Skopje using public transport?

-What are some hidden gems or lesser-known spots in Skopje that most tourists miss?
+What are some hidden gems or lesser-known spots in Skopje that you would recommend?

-What's the best way to handle money and currency exchange in Skopje?
+What's the best way to ensure a safe and smooth trip to Skopje?

 Ready to Plan Your Trip?